awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 #### Setup S3 CUR Bucket Replication

-1. Create or go to the console of your Governance account.
+1. Create or go to the console of your Data Collection account.
 This is where the Cloud Intelligence Dashboards will be deployed.
 Your payer account CURs will be replicated to this account.
 Note the region, and make sure everything you create is in the same region.
 To see available regions for QuickSight, visit [this website](https://docs.aws.amazon.com/quicksight/latest/user/regions.html).
 2. Create an S3 bucket with enabled versioning.
-3. Open S3 bucket and apply following S3 bucket policy with replacing respective placeholders {PayerAccountA}, {PayerAccountB} (one for each payer account) and {GovernanceAccountBucketName}.
+3. Open S3 bucket and apply following S3 bucket policy with replacing respective placeholders {PayerAccountA}, {PayerAccountB} (one for each payer account) and {DataCollectionAccountBucketName}.
 You can add more payer accounts to the policy later if needed.

 ```json
 {